RELATES TO: KRS 18A.030(2), 18A.110, 26 U.S.C. 501(c)(3)

-(b) Brandishing or displaying a weapon or an object that looks like a weapon in a manner which would present a safety risk to a state employee or a member of the general public or threatens or intimidates them;
+(b) Brandishing or displaying a weapon or an object that looks like a weapon in a manner that would present a safety risk to a state employee or a member of the general public or threatens or intimidates them;

-(c) Intimidating, threatening, or directing abusive language toward another person, either verbally, in writing, or by gesture;
+(c) Intimidating, threatening, or directing abusive language toward another person, either verbally, in writing or by gesture;

 (e) Striking, slapping, or otherwise physically attacking another person; or

-(f) Disobeying or failing to follow the reasonable directive of a supervisor to take action or cease actions which create a risk to the health or safety of a state employee or the public or threatens or intimidates them.
+(f) Disobeying or failing to follow the reasonable directive of a supervisor to take action or cease actions that create a risk to the health or safety of a state employee or the public or threatens or intimidates them.

 (3) Violation of this section shall constitute grounds for disciplinary action and referral for criminal prosecution.